 All players are required to wear eye protection.
 Players may bring their own eye protection OR eye protection will be provided by the Battlearium.

 Teams must all be wearing the color of their team.
 Players that are not wearing the color of their team will be required to wear a Battlearium Penni OR bandana.
 Coaches are encouraged to color coordinate their team.

 Coaches are encouraged to name their teams and inform the referee of their team name.
 Currently teams are named Red, Blue, Green, and Yellow based on the Penni’s/Bandana’s the Battlearium has available.

 Each team is allowed 100 darts per game.
 Those darts will be secured at each respective team’s base.
 Players are only allowed to reload at their base.
 Picking up darts on the field is not allowed.

-Tournaments will be doubt elimination bracket format.
+Tournaments will be double elimination bracket format.
 League standings will determine seeding for each tournament.
-At the end of the season, the team with the most wins will be the champions of the season.
+At the end of the season, the winner of the league tournament will be the league champs.
 In the case of a tie in league standings, the team with the most overall points breaks the tie.

 The Battlearium is an arena based business in Huntington, West Virginia.
 If you would like to play in our next league or would just like to come and play at the Battlearium, give us a call or text at 304.208.8057.